trinodb/trino/presto-docs/README.md

-# presto-docs - Presto Documentation
+# presto-docs - Presto documentation

 The presto-docs module contains the reference documentation for Presto.